Pzeyang/NLI_performance_analysis/Readme.md

 # Performance Analysis of methodologies for natural language interpretation
-In this project we analyze the performance of traditional NLP methods, machine learning models and ensemble approaches in natural language interpretation by understanding the semantic equivalence of pairs of sentences/questions and classify them as duplicate or not duplicate.
+In this project the performance of traditional NLP methods, machine learning models and ensemble approaches in natural language interpretation was analyzed by understanding the semantic equivalence of pairs of sentences/questions and classifying them as duplicate or not duplicate.
 The best combination of feature extraction technique and Machine learning model with the best parameter is also found.<br>
 We have tested the methods using question pair data set and Microsoft paraphrase data set.

 ### Methods